MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 Another important aspect of the IBM HR data analytics set is the ability to track employee engagement.
 Employee engagement is a critical factor in the success of any organization, and the data provided by the analytics set can help companies to understand the level of engagement among their workforce.
 This information can be used to identify areas where engagement may be lacking, and to develop strategies to improve employee engagement and job satisfaction.

-**My COntribution**
+**My Contribution**

-Model with Machine Learning: The ultimate goal is to create a model to predict whether an employee will quit or stay.
-Logistic regression is a statistical technique that can differentiate which factors are more impactful towards a dichotomous outcome (e.g., to leave or to stay).
+The ultimate goal is to create a model to predict whether an employee will quit or stay.
+Logistic regression is a statistical technique that can differentiate which factors are significant with a dichotomous outcome (e.g., to leave or to stay).
 Adding machine learning techniques then allows us to understand the strength of our predictive model.

-Ideas to keep in mind: How can the organization reduce turnover?
-This step is arguably the most important since it connects data to organizational policy.

-About this data set: IBM HR Analytics Attrition Data set is an excellent dataset to demonstrate logistic regression and better understand attrition.
-Attrition is simply the turnover rate of employees.
-This data is publicly available here.

-Exploratory Analysis
-What does our data show at a glance?
-We can make some interesting observations without using advanced methods.
-Although Excel and R can be used for this process, Tableau produces dynamic data visualizations.
-These analyses will also help us determine how we should work with our data throughout the project.

 Overall, about 84% of the workforce stayed while about 16% left.
 We can visually see this is a moderately imbalanced dataset.
 Knowing our dataset is skewed (not normally